 Shadows aren’t objects per-se but they can function as such.
 Lines can help to lead your eye to the subject, as well as frame your subject.
 You can find so many reflective surfaces at your photography locations.
 You just have to be on the lookout for them if you want to incorporate them into your images.
 You can also use shallow depth of field and foreground elements.
 Another compositional element you can be on the lookout for when choosing locations is the opportunity to change your shooting perspective.

-There are places you are so used to shooting at.
-They are great and familiar.
-Clients keep choosing them because they are popular, but it can become monotonous for you to photograph your couples there.
+You have a favorite location – or maybe many – that you love, and they are the ones you are used to shooting at.
+They are great and familiar locations.
+Clients keep choosing them because they are popular, but it can become monotonous for you to photograph your couples at the same location over and over.
 So what can you do when you get another client request for the same location?
 Just walk around the place and choose a different spot — maybe a different landscape if the location offers that diversity.
 You can capture these locations in new and exciting ways by playing with light and shadows a little differently than the last time.

 5. No More Excuses